jqlang/jq/docs/content/manual/manual.md

 :::

-In general, on the left-hand side of an assignment, we can use filters that evaluate to a _concatenation of complex paths_ that start with `.`.
+In general, on the left-hand side of an assignment, we can use filters that evaluate to a _concatenation of complex paths_, where each of these complex paths must start with `.`.
 We call such filters [_path expressions_](#path-expressions).

 When jq evaluates an assignment, it tries to evaluate